 Dynamic Soaring ('DS')

 Dynamic Soaring, often abbreviated to DS, broke in to the rc gliding scene in the late 1990s and is an adrenalin-packed experience for anyone looking for a rush that conventional slope soaring can't always provide.

 If you think that rc jets are fast, take a look at some experienced radio control glider pilots performing Dynamic Soaring and you'll be somewhat impressed, and very surprised.

 Believe it or not the world's largest seabird, the Wandering Albatross (shown right, img.©J.J.Harrison), is way ahead of us rc pilots.
 They sussed out Dynamic Soaring long before we did and it's how they soar over thousands of square miles of open ocean while using very little energy indeed.

 In a nutshell, energy can be drawn from differing zones of wind speed.
 The principle involves some basic laws of physics, kinetic energy and a few more subjects that you probably didn't pay attention to at school.

 Conventional slope soaring with an rc glider makes use of air that is being forced upwards as it approaches an area of higher ground i.e. a hillside or cliff face.
 The upward push of air ('ridge lift') keeps the glider aloft and the pilot needs to keep the glider flying around the top face of the slope to get maximum lift.

-But Dynamic Soaring involves flying the glider on the back side ('leeward' side) of the hill as shown in the badly scaled illustration below...
+But Dynamic Soaring involves flying the glider on the back side ('leeward' side) of the hill as shown in my badly scaled illustration below...

 Ideally DS is done on the leeward side of a ridge, although a normal hillside that is experiencing the wind blowing off the top is just about acceptable (but launching isn't as easy, and perhaps a bungee or winch launch on top of the hill might be necessary).